$B_s \rightarrow D_s^*$ Form Factors for the full $q^2$ range from Lattice QCD: Lattice Calculation

 \subsection{Non-Perturbative Current Renormalisation}

-The renormalisation factors relating the HISQ lattice currents in Table\ref{spintastetable} to the continuum currents considered in Section~\ref{sec:theory} are the same as those used in~\cite{Harrison:2020gvo}.
-These were computed previously in~\cite{EuanBsDs} for the local vector current and in~\cite{EuanBsDsstar} for the axial current using the PCVC and PCAC relations respectively.
+The renormalisation factors relating the HISQ lattice currents in Table~\ref{spintastetable} to the continuum currents considered in Section~\ref{sec:theory} are the same as those used in~\cite{Harrison:2020gvo}.
+These were computed previously in~\cite{EuanBsDs} for the local vector current and in~\cite{EuanBsDsstar} for the axial current using the partially conserved vector curent~(PCVC) and axial-vector current~(PCAC) relations respectively.
 As in the previous $B_c \to J/\psi$ form factor calculation we include some values of the heavy quark masses for which the $Z$ factors were not computed.
-Following~\cite{Harrison:2020gvo} we interpolate between the values computed in~\cite{EuanBsDs} and~\cite{EuanBsDsstar} on sets 1 and 4 for masses $am_h=0.725$ and $am_h=0.65$ respectively, setting the uncertainties of the interpolated factors equal to the largest uncertainty of the other values.
-We tabulate these renormalisation factors in Table\ref{Zfactors}, where we include the $am$-dependent discretisation correction terms, $Z^\mathrm{disc}$, for the HISQ-quark tree level wavefunction renormalisation computed in~\cite{ronrenormdisc}.
+We interpolate between the values computed in~\cite{EuanBsDs} and~\cite{EuanBsDsstar} on sets 1 and 4 for masses $am_h=0.725$ and $am_h=0.65$ respectively, setting the uncertainties of the interpolated factors equal to the largest uncertainty of the other values.
+We tabulate these renormalisation factors in Table~\ref{Zfactors}, where we include the $am$-dependent discretisation correction terms, $Z^\mathrm{disc}$, for the HISQ-quark tree level wavefunction renormalisation computed in~\cite{ronrenormdisc}.
 These receive contributions beginning at $\mathcal{O}((am_h)^4)$ for HISQ and as such are close to $1$.
 The total renormalisation factor for an (axial-)vector current is then given by $Z^{V(A)}Z^\mathrm{disc}$.
 Note however that no renormalisation factor is required for $A_0$ since we determine it using the absolutely normalised $\gamma_5 \otimes \gamma_5$ pseudoscalar current together with the PCAC relation.

-As in~\cite{Harrison:2020gvo} we neglect correlations between the renormalisation factors $Z$ and our lattice data, since the $Z$ factors have uncertainties which are typically at least an order of magnitude smaller than the corresponding form factors.
+We neglect correlations between the renormalisation factors $Z$ and our lattice data, since the $Z$ factors have uncertainties which are typically at least an order of magnitude smaller than the corresponding form factors.